ZichengDuan/EZIGen/README.md

 Some input examples are presented in `example_images/source_images_with_masks`.

 # Acknowledgements
-This project refer some of the code from [AnyDoor](https://github.com/ali-vilab/AnyDoor), shout out to this great work!
+This project refers to some of the code from [AnyDoor](https://github.com/ali-vilab/AnyDoor), shout out to this great work!

 #  Citation
 If you find this codebase useful for your research, please cite as follows: